 We have financed substantially all of our operations and patent asset acquisitions through subscription and other fees collected from our clients, patent-seller financing, the sale of equity securities, and from borrowing through term loan facilities.
-As of March 31, 2017, we had \$158.3 million of cash and cash equivalents and \$68.3 million in short-term investments.
-In January 2016, we paid aggregate consideration of \$232 million in cash, net of working capital adjustments, at the closing of the Inventus transaction.
+As of September 30, 2017, we had \$228.4 million of cash and cash equivalents and \$39.0 million in short-term investments.
+In January 2016, we paid aggregate consideration of \$232.0 million in cash, net of working capital adjustments, at the closing of the Inventus transaction.
 On February 26, 2016, we entered into a credit agreement for a \$100 million five-year term facility and a \$50 million five-year revolving credit facility, which contains financial covenants requiring us to maintain certain leverage and fixed charge ratios which may impact our spending patterns and limits in the future.
-As of March 31, 2017, the total balance outstanding on the term facility was \$95.0 million, and the revolving credit facility remains undrawn.
-Our debt facilities and repayment schedule are described in more detail in Note 11, "Debt," in Notes to Condensed Consolidated Financial Statements (unaudited) in Part I, Item 1 of this Quarterly Report on Form 10-Q.
+As of September 30, 2017, the total balance outstanding on the term facility was \$91.3 million, and the revolving credit facility remains undrawn.
+In October 2017, we announced we will pay a quarterly cash dividend of \$0.05 per share, the first of which is payable on December 5, 2017, to shareholders of record on November 20, 2017, and that we would be repaying our Term Facility in full in the fourth quarter of 2017.
+Our quarterly dividend and this repayment will reduce our outstanding cash and cash equivalents.
+See more information regarding our debt facilities, repayment schedule, and our early repayment in Note 11, "Debt," and Note 17, "Subsequent Events," in Notes to Condensed Consolidated Financial Statements (unaudited) in Part I, Item 1 of this Quarterly Report on Form 10-Q.

-We believe our existing cash, cash equivalents, and short-term investments will be sufficient to meet our working capital and capital expenditure needs for the foreseeable future.
+We believe our existing cash, cash equivalents, and short-term investments will be sufficient to meet our working capital and capital expenditure needs for the foreseeable future, including paying our quarterly dividend and repaying our credit facility.
 Our future capital needs will depend on many factors, including, among other things, our acquisition of patent assets, addition and renewal of client membership agreements, growth of our insurance and discovery services businesses, and development of new products and services.
 We may experience fluctuations in patent acquisition spending as we acquire patent assets that will benefit our clients.
 Our cash used in investing activities may increase in the future as we acquire additional patent assets.
-Our cash used in financing activities may increase in the future as we execute our stock repurchase program by purchasing RPX shares.
+Our cash used in financing activities may increase in the future as we pay our quarterly dividend and execute our stock repurchase program by purchasing RPX shares.
 Additionally, we may enter into potential investments in, or acquisitions of, complementary businesses which could require us to seek additional debt or equity financing.
 Additional funds may not be available on terms favorable to us or at all.